Techgrounds-Cloud-9/cloud-9-jeenlearn/03_Networking/NTW-06-Subnetting.md

 A subnet, or subnetwork, is a network inside a network.
 Subnets make networks more efficient.
 Through subnetting, network traffic can travel a shorter distance without passing through unnecessary routers to reach its destination.

 ## Key Terminologies
+* Subnet -A subnet, or subnetwork, is a network inside a network.
+Subnets make networks more efficient.
+Through subnetting, network traffic can travel a shorter distance without passing through unnecessary routers to reach its destination.
+Every group of ip addresses ina subnet , has a Subnet Address, Broadcast Address, and Gateway.

-* Subnet mask -A subnet mask is like an IP address, but for only internal usage within a network.
+* Subnet mask -A subnet mask is like an IP address, but for only internal usage within a network.A subnet mask is like an IP address, but for only internal usage within a network.
+Routers use subnet masks to route data packets to the right place.
+* CIDR - Classless Inter-Domain Routing (CIDR) block.
+E.g., 172.31.0.0/16 is the primary CIDR block .A subnet is a range of IP addresses and this range is calculated using the CIDR block.